whatisnuclear/website/index.md

   geologic disposal in salt deposits that have been stable for 250 million years.
 Research in deep borehole technology is also looking promising.
 Finally, if we close the fuel cycle and [recycle spent fuel]({% link recycling.md %}), then it decays to safe levels in several hundred years rather than hundreds of thousands.
-  Furthermore, despite the fear, very few people, if any, have ever been injured by stored commercial nuclear waste.
+  Furthermore, despite the fear, few people, if any, have ever been injured by stored commercial nuclear waste.
 </p>